tomjoht/tomjoht.github.io/_posts/2023/10/2023-10-05-links-from-web-oct-5-2023.md

 - news
 keywords:
 rebrandly: https://idbwrtng.com/links-from-web-oct-5-2023
-description: "The following are summaries of interesting articles from around the web, as well as my commentary."
+description: "The following are summaries of interesting articles from around the web, as well as my commentary.
+Daniel Beck debunks myths surrounding open-source documentation portfolios.
+Silicon Valley's top AI firms are intriguingly recruiting poets.
+Jason Bailey supports Emma Thompson's stance on the term 'content' being disrespectful.
+The potential of A.I. is examined beyond the hype, emphasizing its aid for human writers and editors.
+Ivan Walsh provides insights on optimizing ChatGPT prompts for technical summaries, while Ellis Pratt discusses how AI agents can be a time-saver for technical writers."
+image: svhiringpoetsthumb.jpg
 ---

 Articles listed here include the following: